 4. How to Become a Loving Person

 “Love is about action,” people say.
 “The Christian life is about behavior.”
 This is a misunderstanding of Jesus’ teaching and the Bible in general.
 Actually, focusing on action is the approach of the Pharisees; it’s a form of legalism that invariably leads to a widening gap between professed ideals and actual daily life behavior.
 Jesus puts the focus on becoming the kind of person who would do what’s loving.
 To paraphrase he says, “Become a good tree and you’ll produce good fruit — store up good things in your heart and these will come out your mouth” (verses 43-45).

 Jesus teaches us to build a good foundation so that our house can withstand the storms of life.
 We do this when we come to Jesus, not just once or occasionally but continually, to be hearing his words and putting them into practice. (verses 46-49)

 Living the Sermon on the Mount

 After studying Jesus’ Sermon on the Mount and Dallas Willard’s The Divine Conspiracy which unpacks it, I wrote a paraphrase of the whole text of Matthew 5 to 7.
 You’ll love this!
 I wrote it for my own meditation and then put this into a booklet for you.
 It includes a coaching tool to apply Jesus’ teaching and soul talk questions and experiments for small groups.
-For just $3.99 you can have a copy of Jesus’ Greatest Teaching.
+Click here to get a copy of Jesus’ Greatest Teaching.